andrematt/trigger_action_rules/README.md

 # trigger_action_rules

-This dataset is comprised by 370 Trigger-Action rules collected by the [HIIS Laboratory](https://hiis.isti.cnr.it) during field trials and exercises with students.
+This dataset is comprised by 370 Trigger-Action rules concerning a smart home environment, collected by the
+[HIIS Laboratory](https://hiis.isti.cnr.it) during field trials and exercises with students.